Skip to main content

 • Switch IP and MAC address: The IP address and MAC address belonging to the switch.

-• IP to MAC address association: Basically the ARP table, if available.
-So all IPs that are available with MAC association.
+• IP to MAC address association: The ARP table, if available.
+All IPs that are available with MAC association.

 • MAC address to switch port association: Switch ports and MAC addresses found on that port (MAC table).